Azure/AzOps/docs/wiki/GitHub-OIDC.md

           subscription-id: ${{ env.ARM_SUBSCRIPTION_ID }}
           enable-AzPSSession: true
     ```
-4. Test the Pull, Pull and Validate pipelines to ensure it works with the OIDC integration.
+4. Test the Pull, Pull and Validate pipelines to ensure authentication works with the OIDC integration.
 5. After successful validation, all references to `ARM_CLIENT_SECRET` can be removed from the actions and the repository.
     ```yaml
     ARM_CLIENT_SECRET: ${{ secrets.ARM_CLIENT_SECRET }}